sarathsasidharan/hack-datagovernance/docs/AttributeBasedAccess.md

 ![schema_class](/docs/images/schema_classification.PNG)

 Assign this tag to the file which is stored in the storage account on the US side.
 This is for now a decoupled approach ( not fully automated) and is a semi automated .
-The first step is to  have a central list for classifications which have to be defined by the subsidiary.
+The first step is to  have a central list for classifications which have to be defined by the subsidiary.Let's consider the exhaustive list of classifications to be :

+- Non Sensitive US
+- Semi Sensitive US
+- Highly Sensitive US

 During the data load the file needs to be given the tag of "Non Sensitive US" data.